SE4CPS/2025-COMP-263/project/project2/readme.md

-# 🌦️ Weather Data Pipeline — COMP 263
+# 🌦️ Weather Data Pipeline

 This project implements a lightweight, end-to-end data engineering pipeline that collects, stores, transforms, caches, and visualizes weather data (rainfall and temperature) for Stockton, California.